|

 Again, such statements seem reasonable enough; but in practical terms, one can usually substitute the following phrase with perfect accuracy: "We plan to do whatever we can, including funding more studies on topics that are already well understood scientifically, to delay any strengthening of regulations in this area."

-The phrase "we need sound science" is used a lot these days to cast days to simultaneously cast doubt on scientific evidence that is already solid, make the speaker sound prudent, and make his opponents sound like reactionary Chicken Littles.
-But don't blame the phrase—the concept of sound science is a fine one; it's just been co-opted for use as cover by anti-environment politicians.
+The phrase "we need sound science" has been used a lot during this decade to cast doubt on scientific evidence that is already solid, make the anti-environment speaker sound prudent, and make his opponents sound like reactionary Chicken Littles.
+But don't blame the phrase—the concept of sound science is a fine one; it's just been co-opted for use as cover by plutocratic, polluter-friendly politicians.

 Environmental doublespeakers are also fond of stressing the need for "balance" when crafting environmental laws.
 Again, this is reasonable on the surface, but the devil is in the details.
 Today, the result desired by those preaching a need for "balance" is usually environmental regulation that is more acceptable to corporate polluters.